naps-product-sa/vmc-openshift-install-lab/README.md

         bind 192.168.{{ labenv_segment }}.10:80
         default_backend insecure
     ```
     You can see we're listening on port 6443 for the Kubernetes API, 22623 for serving ignition configs, and 80 and 443 for application ingress.
-We then route corresponding traffic to the appropriate backends, defined further down in the HAProxy and described in the OpenShift documentation [here](https://docs.openshift.com/container-platform/4.11/installing/installing_vmc/installing-vmc-user-infra.html#installation-load-balancing-user-infra_installing-vmc-user-infra).
+We then route corresponding traffic to the appropriate backends, defined further down in the HAProxy config and described in the OpenShift documentation [here](https://docs.openshift.com/container-platform/4.11/installing/installing_vmc/installing-vmc-user-infra.html#installation-load-balancing-user-infra_installing-vmc-user-infra).

   * **A local DNS server to provide hostname resolution within the OpenShift cluster**.
 We don't have the capacity to create public DNS records, a step that is normally required for `api.<cluster_name>.<base_domain>` and `*.apps.<cluster_name>.<base_domain>` as indicated in the documentation [here](https://docs.openshift.com/container-platform/4.11/installing/installing_vmc/installing-vmc-user-infra.html#installation-dns-user-infra_installing-vmc-user-infra).
 For our lab, we'll use a self-hosted DNS server called BIND.
 The most important piece of our configuration is defined in `ansible/templates/dynamic.opentlc.com.zone.j2`:
     ```